ocaml/dune/doc/documentation.rst

 =====================

-Documentation comments will be automatically extracted from your OCaml source files following the syntax described in the the section ``Text formatting`` of the `OCaml manual <http://caml.inria.fr/pub/docs/manual-ocaml/ocamldoc.html>`_.
+Documentation comments will be automatically extracted from your OCaml source files following the syntax described in the section ``Text formatting`` of the `OCaml manual <http://caml.inria.fr/pub/docs/manual-ocaml/ocamldoc.html>`_.

 Additional documentation pages may by attached to a package can be attached